ericfortis/aot-fetch-demo/README.md

 Particularly on the first load, because they have to download static assets before they can start fetching data from the backend.

-This demo explores a way to initiate backend requests before the static assets are ready.
+Let’s explore how to initiate backend requests before the static assets are ready.

 ## TL;DR

-Hold a reference to the fetch promises you need in `index.html`
+Hold a reference to the fetch promise(s) you need in `index.html`
 ```html
 <html>
 <head>